 Red marker indicates disorder, white one shows a hit/point of damage.

 In turn 3 the giant again won initiative and charged the nearest enemy, the goblin spellcaster who was soon splatted and he was unable to cause any damage to the giant before dying.
 Fights continued on either flank and now even the trolls and ogres were starting to suffer casualties.
+The goblin soldiers by the giant managed to turn and face off against him over two turns-the giant won!
+This caused Cascading Panic resulting the goblin archers and wolf pack legging it.
+The giant is having a major impact on the game, but is also adding a lot of fun.

 In the photo below, the dwarf warriors and the goblin soldiers led by their 'Advisor' laid into each other whilst the troll you can just see behind the dwarf flag is busy crushing the dwarf spellcaster.